damienbod/angular-auth-oidc-client/docs/public-api.md

 ## checkAuth(): Observable<boolean>

-The `checkAuth()` method kicks off the complete setup flow, you can call it to start the whole authentication flow and get back if you are authenticated or not.
+The `checkAuth()` method kicks off the complete setup flow, you can call it to start the whole authentication flow and get back if you are authenticated or not as an observable.

 ## getToken(): string